16 October 2013

 The panel provided advice on a new policy that guides accessibility in areas not covered by the Australian Disability (Access to Premises – buildings) Standards 2010, such as parks, walkways and footpaths.
 The panel's feedback focussed on design, maintenance, management and information provision.

-The launch of the City's draft economic development strategy was discussed and the panel will be briefed on the strategy in a separate meeting next month.
+The launch of the City's draft economic development strategy was discussed and the panel will be briefed on the economic development strategy in a separate meeting next month.

 25 June 2013